MrFerry6/GrupomaniaSocial/README.md

 - Open project with visual studio or your favourite code editor.
 -Open the terminal and at the main root of the project type ‘npm install’ .
 -At backend folder, create two folders named ‘images’ ’videos’ .
 -At backend folder, create a file .env and create two variables, 'DB_USER' and 'DB_PASS' and set  with the user pass that will be created for the database.
+-At the .enf file, add USER_TOKEN variable and set with a string value.

 -MySQL INSTALATION :